MusicMakerOwO/MicroBase/README.md

 ```

 ### Modals
 Finally we have modals which are the most complex of the components but for all the wrong reasons.
-Again the `customID` is the only property you need to worry about. **This is the ID of the Modal.
-Not the text input ID**.
+Again the `customID` is the only property you need to worry about. **This is the ID of the Modal itself - Not the text input ID**.
 ```js
 module.exports = {
 	customID: 'myModal',